US Lifts Kidnap Alert For Machu Picchu

 The embassy on Wednesday cautioned citizens to be careful near the VRAEM, which includes part of the Cusco region that is home to Machu Picchu.

-"The Embassy continues to strongly recommend that when traveling in areas near the Peruvian "VRAEM"...
+"The Embassy continues to strongly recommend that when travelling in areas near the Peruvian "VRAEM"...
 US citizens heighten their security awareness and implement additional security measures," the embassy said in a statement.

 Last year, rebels kidnapped 36 Peruvian natural gas workers in La Convencion, Cusco, about 100 miles (160 km) from Machu Picchu.
 The hostages were later released unharmed.